Can a B2B wire transfer be reversed?

 Like it?
 Share it

-Overall, your chances of getting your bank to reverse wire transfers are pretty low.
+Overall, your chances of getting your bank to reverse a wire transfer from the recipient’s account are pretty low.
 They are electronic fund transfers, and the way they work makes it hard to cancel them.

 If the funds have already been accepted by the receiving bank (if the money is already in their bank accounts), then it’s impossible to retrieve the money sent by the sender.